 Then, spread the wax with the hot iron, slowly and homogeneously on the whole surface of the base.
 If you hear a crackling sound, it means that your iron is too hot and is damaging the base.
 If that’s the case, lower its temperature.

 On a side note, the base might be resistant but it may not endure the heat if you leave your warm iron in the same spot for too long, in the same way that your normal iron can burn your clothes.

-Once the paraffin well spread, remove it directly with a plastic scraper.
-Scrape it a few times, always from tip to tail, in order to withdraw the paraffin completely.
-The result should be a blackened paraffin layer, meaning that all the residues present on the base have been absorbed.
-After that, take your bronze brush and sweep the base from tip to tail.
+Once the wax well spread, remove it directly with a plastic scraper.
+Scrape a few times, always from tip to tail, in order to remove the wax.
+The result should be a black/greyish residue, meaning the dirt was absorbed into the wax.
+After that, take your bronze brush and pass it on the base from tip to tail.
 Never go back and forth and do not press too hard in order to preserve the base microstructure.
-Finally, get rid of the last residues with a soft brush for the finishing touch.
+Finally, get rid of the last residues with a soft brush for the finish touch.

-To spread the wax, proceed exactly like you did earlier with the paraffin to clean your base.
-For universal waxes, keep your iron temperature at 100°C and lay a trickle of wax uniformly on your base before spreading it with the iron.
+To spread the wax, proceed exactly like you did earlier with the cleanser to clean your base.
+For universal waxes, keep your iron temperature at 100°C and lay a coat of wax on your base before spreading it with the iron.

-Unlike the cleaning phase, this time, we will let the substance stand for a while.
+Unlike the cleaning phase, this time, let the wax rest and soak in.
 Leave the wax to dry for 2 hours.
-The paraffin, being lighter than the wax, will rise up to the surface during the drying phase while the wax will go the opposite way and be absorbed by the base.
+The wax remover, being lighter than the wax, will rise up to the surface during the drying phase while the wax will go the opposite way and be absorbed by the base.

-After 2 hours, your base will have been impregnated by the wax and all that’s left for you to do is to scrape the paraffin layer.
-Use the plastic scraper as usual and always go from tip to tail once again, without pressing too hard.
+After 2 hours, your base will have soaked up the wax and all that’s left for you to do is to scrape the excess off.
+Use the plastic scraper as usual and pass it from tip to tail once again, without pressing too hard.